South Australia Police: Police Officers

+The rank of Commander and though the rank still exists within SAPol's rank structure but no member holds this rank and it is not currently being utilised for any other position within SAPol's organisational requirement.

 An assistant commissioner is the manager of a service, such as Northern Operations Service or Crime Service.

-The Deputy Commissioner is the assistant to the Commissioner, who commands the organisation.
+The Deputy Commissioner is the assistant to the Commissioner, who commands the SAPol organisation.

 Police Security Officers

 Police Security Officers (PSOs) (formerly Protective Security Officers) are armed security police officers originally employed by SAPOL to perform security functions at government properties, to provide security to protected persons (such as the Governor of South Australia) and to monitor metropolitan CCTV cameras.
 PSOs functions and duties have over time increased to include duties traditionally performed by sworn Police Officers.
 PSOs normally have limited powers and are limited to using those power in prescribed circumstances or locations, however, under current legislation passed in 2022, PSOs duties may be extended by the Commissioner of Police and they may be granted full police powers and immunities in the performance of those duties.
 PSOs were utilised in the states response to the COVID-19 pandemic.
 PSOs have their own rank structure.